 The desperate years of the 1930s motivated many families, like the Lands, to migrate in search of work.
 They had already lost their farm home and so Roy and Anna Land made their way to Seattle with what they had left: a horse team and wagon, and the four youngest of their twelve children, Howard, 14, Opal, 10, Dorothy, 8, and Maxine, 6.
 Pet the cow went along, and the family stopped each night, camped, and milked the cow.
 There was no Interstate-5 freeway and the process of travelling by wagon from Portland to Seattle was a slow one.
 Many other people who were traveling from state to state, looking for work, were also camped along the roadside.

 The Land family lived on the Matthews estate rent-free in exchange for helping with work around the place.
 It didn’t take Mr. Matthews long to learn that Mrs. Land was an excellent cook.
 Elderly and alone, Mr. Matthews very much enjoyed sitting around the Land family’s big oak dinner table.
 Even in such hard times, the table was laden with food Mrs. Land had made, such as jams, jellies, vegetables she had canned, home-made bread, canned meat, and milk and cream from Pet the cow.
-There were always extra mouths to feed, as sometimes the family had people living with them and they always invited visitors, including door-to-door salesmen and sailors from the Sand Point Naval Station, to stay for a meal.
+There were always extra mouths to feed, as sometimes the family had people living with them and they always invited visitors, including door-to-door salesmen and sailors from the nearby Naval Station on Sand Point Way NE, to stay for a meal.

 Every summer Mrs. Land made a big garden and in the fall the family would go to Yakima for fruit and to the mountains for berries.
 These would be canned and preserved for food for the coming winter.
 Dorothy Land recalls her surprise when, as a child, she visited a neighbor and saw only a pot of potatoes in the center of their table for dinner.
 At that moment Dorothy realized that though her family might be considered poor, her parents were rich in resourcefulness and in trust in God for all their needs.
 Roy and Anna Land did not hoard their resources and were not miserly, but gave away milk, cream, butter and vegetables to neighbors who had less than they did.